 Agile portfolio operations coordinate and support decentralized ART execution and enable operational excellence.
 SAFe principles and the Lean-Agile mindset foster the decentralization of strategy execution to empower Agile Release Trains (ARTs) and Solution Trains.

-The Agile portfolio operations collaboration and responsibilities (Figure 5) require the active engagement of the Value Management Office (VMO), Lean-Agile Center of Excellence (LACE), Release Train Engineer (RTE), and Scrum Master/Team Coach CoP.
-Figure 5. illustrates each of these responsibilities, followed by a description of each.
+The Agile portfolio operations collaboration and responsibilities (Figure 5) require the Portfolio Leadership Team to actively engage with the Value Management Office (VMO), Lean-Agile Center of Excellence (LACE), Release Train Engineer (RTE), and Scrum Master/Team Coach CoP.
+Figure 5. illustrates each of these roles and what they collaborate with Portfolio Leadership on, followed by a description of each.

 Figure 5.
 Agile portfolio operations collaboration and responsibilities